srounet/laocr/README.md

 $ python -m pip -e .
 ```

-Laocr will **be soon available on PyPI** (as of this early stage it is not available yet on pypy):
+Laocr will **be soon available on PyPI** (not available on pypy until basic features are implemented):

 ```console
 $ python -m pip install laocr
 ```

-Laocr supports Python 3.7+ on windows only.
+laocr supports Python 3.7+ on windows only.